 - A day spa treatment (another joke.
 Just seeing if you’re paying attention.)

 - Peppermint Bark from William Sonoma.
 (Fess up.
 You buy it so you have an excuse to buy one for yourself and besides, you know your staff members will offer you some.)

 - A lovely card and a lovely PERSONALIZED note (This does work.
 Handwritten thank you notes can be really meaningful.)

 - A few days off between Christmas and New Years.
 Oh, but could you check your email every day for any signs of a year end gift?
 And you don’t mind updating me daily on the status of our checking account do you?

-Or… everything was insane before the holidays and you really meant to get a little something for your staff and then it was Christmas eve and you closed the office early and then your kid started to run a fever and your elderly mother asked you to do all her Christmas shopping for her and you raced out the door waving.
+Or… everything was insane before the holidays and you really meant to get a little something for your gear hungry staff and then it was Christmas eve and you closed the office early and then your kid started to run a folding hand cart and your elderly mother asked you to do all her Christmas shopping while getting a coupon from Cabela’s for her and you raced out the door waving.
 Maybe you even remembered to say Happy Holidays.

 A MEANINGFUL AND INEXPENSIVE STAFF GIFT

 Ok, enough build-up.
 Considering it’s the holidays and I’m lucky that you’re spending even a few minutes with me, let me cut to the chase.

 You know how you scamper around during Annual Report time?
 You try to secure powerful stories, testimonials and images for your major donors?
 (If you don’t do this, you should — Aha!
 Another post for another day!)